 Top 20 Ways to Reduce Your Carbon Footprint

-The first two are the most effective ways to make a big impact in just minutes - the bottom line is that as many of us as possible need to become carbon neutral quickly and these steps accomplish that goal.
+The first two are the most effective ways to make a big impact in just minutes - the bottom line is that as many of us as possible need to become carbon neutral ASAP and these steps accomplish that goal.
 They also support the creation of more efficient, long-term, large scale renewable energy plants and carbon reduction installations (such as methane capturing systems).

 - Switch to a renewable energy option through your utility or a certified renewable energy provider (U.S. and Canada).